 Similarly, the two Sub-Committees, the Timetabling Committee and Network and Vehicle Change Committee each had eight members, one member elected by each Band/Class, plus a further two appointed by Network Rail.

 Each member was entitled to appoint an alternate from the same Band/Class who was thus able to attend a meeting of that Committee in place of the elected member.

-The procedure for resolution of some types of dispute is prescribed either directly in the terms of an access agreement, or in one of the access conditions for resolution by mediation, arbitration or expert determination made in accordance with the Access Dispute Resolution Rules.
-The process is that the industry parties concerned contacts the Disputes Secretary (who also happened to be the Committee Secretary of the ADRC).
-Decisions made by an arbitrator or an expert may not be made public, but, in those cases where the parties agree that they should be, such decisions will be displayed on the website in a similar way to decisions by one of the Committees.
+The procedure for resolution of some types of dispute was prescribed either directly in the terms of an access agreement, or in one of the access conditions for resolution by mediation, arbitration or expert determination made in accordance with the Access Dispute Resolution Rules.
+Industry parties concerned contacted the Disputes Secretary (who also happened to be the Committee Secretary of the ADRC).
+Decisions made by an arbitrator or an expert were not necessarily made public, but, in those cases where the parties agreed that they should be, they remain displayed on the website in a similar way to decisions by one of the Committees.